 17. BRUSSEL SPROUTS

-The Brussel sprout is related to broccoli and is no less nutritional.
-There are 4 grams of fiber in a cup of Brussel sprouts.
-They have antioxidants that fight cancer and potassium, too.
+There are 4 grams of fiber in a cup of Brussels sprouts.
+They have antioxidants and potassium, too.
 Not sure how to cook them?
 Try roasting Brussel sprouts.

 18. OATS